If “free will” theology is true, then -

 And that faith the “free willers” talk about, was actually given to us, along with repentance, so that we can know and believe in what God had already done for us at the cross.

-See “Why do some believe the gospel and others do not?”
+See “Why do some people have faith (believe) and others do not?”

 But this God given faith changes nothing of what actually took place at the cross of Calvary where our Lord laid down his life for the sheep (John 10:15), loved the church and gave himself for it (Ephesians 5:25), and gave his life a ransom for many (Matthew 20:28).